Ashlee Martinson

 Ashlee Anne Rose Martinson (born March 6, 1998) is an American woman convicted of the 2015 murders of her mother and stepfather, which she committed the day after her 17th birthday.
 Martinson's case received international attention.
 Martinson later pleaded guilty to two counts of second degree intentional homicide and was sentenced to 23 years in prison.

 Background

 Ashlee remained estranged from her biological father and lived with her mother, stepfather, two stepsisters and a half sister.
 She had moved to Rhinelander, Wisconsin with her family at age sixteen.

 Martinson was allegedly verbally abused by Thomas "Tony" Ayers, in the events leading up to his murder.
 He had also verbally and physically abused both his wife and his biological daughters in the household.
 These details were confirmed by her younger siblings.
-Martinson also claimed she had been physically abused and raped for a period of two years by a former boyfriend of her mother's.
-During her interviews, experts believed she suffers from post-traumatic stress disorder and depression.
+Martinson also claimed she had been physically abused and raped for a period of two years by a former boyfriend of her mother.
+Martinson said the man had raped her and burned her with cigarettes when she was nine.
+She also said her mother was aware of the abuse, but did nothing.

+During her interviews, experts believed she has post-traumatic stress disorder and depression.

 Thomas Ayers had previous convictions of kidnapping, sexual assault, domestic abuse and various other charges.
 Although he was forbidden from owning firearms, he owned a variety, which were kept loaded, and reportedly easily accessible in the home.
+Martinson admitted that Ayers never physically or sexually abused her, but said he verbally and emotionally abused her and beat her mother.